fwangboulder/Project_Linux_Server_Configuration/README.md

       you will see the apache default index.html content

     ```
   **B. Configure Apache**

   Configure Apache to hand-off certain requests to an application handler - mod_wsgi

   Install mod_wsgi

   $sudo apt-get install libapache2-mod-wsgi

   You then need to configure Apache to handle requests using the WSGI module.
   You’ll do this by editing the /etc/apache2/sites-enabled/000-default.conf file.
-      This file tells Apache how to respond to requests, where to find the files
-      for a particular site and much more.
+  This file tells Apache how to respond to requests, where to find the files for a particular site and much more.

   $sudo vi /etc/apache2/sites-enabled/000-default.conf

-      add the following line at the end of the <VirtualHost * : 80> block, right
-      before the closing </VirtualHost> line:
+  Add the following line at the end of the <VirtualHost * : 80> block, right before the closing </VirtualHost> line:
   WSGIScriptAlias / /var/www/html/myapp.wsgi

+  Restart Apache:

-      restart Apache: $sudo apache2ctl restart
+  $sudo apache2ctl restart

   Check URL: 54.210.72.218  No Found

   What happened?!!

   You just defined the name of the file you need to write within your Apache
   configuration by using the WSGIScriptAlias directive.
 Despite having the
   extension .wsgi, these are just Python applications.
   Create the /var/www/html/myapp.wsgi file:

   $sudo vi /var/www/html/myapp.wsgi.
 Within this file, write the following application:

       ```
         def application(environ, start_response):